Dear Families and Staff,

 We know that being out for isolation or quarantine due to COVID is stressful.
 To help alleviate concerns about keeping up with classes, beginning on Wednesday, Sept.
 15, students with COVID-related absences will be able to observe classes from home via Zoom or Google Meet during their assigned class periods.

-To provide additional support to students with COVID-related absences, access to a remote instruction facilitator and a remote tutor will be available during their study hall and/or lunch periods daily.
+To provide additional support to students with COVID-related absences, access to a remote instruction facilitator will be available during their study hall and/or lunch periods daily.
 Instructions on how to access these services will be emailed to students after they have been notified they need to isolate or quarantine.

 Because the state does not allow fully remote or hybrid instruction this year, the option to observe classes via Zoom has certain restrictions.
 Please keep in mind the following: